Understanding Landlord Rights in Covina, CA: Selling Property with Tenants

 Strategies for Showing Tenant-occupied Properties to Potential Buyers

-If you’re trying to sell a Covina, CA home that is currently rented out, you need to make sure you show it to potential buyers in the best way possible.
+If you’re trying to sell a Covina, CA, home that is currently rented out, you must show it to potential buyers in the best way possible.
 Open communication with tenants is very important.
-Letting them know about the selling process and setting up times for showings that work for them can help everyone work together.
+Letting them know about the selling process and setting up showing times that work for them can help everyone work together.

 To keep the property in good shape, you might be able to offer tenants gifts or lower rent as an incentive.
 This will make the property more appealing to buyers.
-Someone who works as a real estate agent in Covina and knows how to show homes to tenants can speed up the process by scheduling showings at times that don’t bother the tenants and respect their time and privacy.
+A real estate agent in Covina who knows how to show homes to tenants can speed up the process by scheduling showings that don’t bother the tenants and respect their time and privacy.

-According to California’s rental laws, you need to give people 24 hours’ notice before showings.
+According to California’s rental laws, you must give people 24 hours’ notice before showings.
 So, let them know ahead of time.
-During showings, cleaning up and fixing or maintaining the space can make it feel more welcoming, which can make a big difference in how buyers feel about it.
+During showings, cleaning up and fixing or maintaining the space can make it feel more welcoming, making a big difference in how buyers think about it.

 People who like the area’s way of life might also be interested in the property if you mention how convenient it is to Covina’s schools and other services.